vsathish1/Ontotext-graphdb-docker/README.md

 ```
 - You can go to Ontotext web site to register to download the free version, **graphdb-free-10.0.2-dist.zip**, and place in this directory as shown below.
 - Then, you can use (build.sh: optional to build your own locally) run scripts to start using.
+- Optional - Adding the Licenses is depends on individual email registrations.
+Ontotext-Grapdb support will share individual or group licenses via support email.
 - NOTE: used existing docker repo "openkbs"
 ```
 .